Boyle-Lab/Boyle-Lab.github.io/_posts/2023/2023-03-13-Melissa_PhD.md

 title: Congratulations Dr. Englund!
 date: '2023-03-13'
 external-url:
-teaser: 2023/Englund_PhD.jpg
+teaser: 2023/Melissa_PhD.jpg
 categories:
 - Students
 ---

 Melissa completed her Ph.D. defense today!
-She will be continuing on with a job at the Chan Zuckerberg Biohub in Chicago!
+She will be continuing on as a Scientist at the Chan Zuckerberg Biohub in Chicago!
 <br>
 Congrats!